anish-lakkapragada/SeaLion/README.md

 SeaLion v3.0 and up has had a lot of major milestones.

 The first thing is that all the code examples (in jupyter notebooks) for basically all of the modules in sealion are put into the examples directory.
-Most of them go over using actual datasets like iris, breast cancer, moons, blobs, MNIST, etc. I hope they are useful.
+Most of them go over using actual datasets like iris, breast cancer, moons, blobs, MNIST, etc. These were all built using v3.0.8 - hopefully that clears up any confusion.
+I hope you enjoy them.

 Perhaps the biggest change in v3.0 is how we have changed the Cython compilation.
 A quick primer on Cython if you are unfamiliar  - you take your python code (in .py files), change it and add some return types and type declarations, put that in a .pyx file, and compile it to a .so file.
 The .so file is then imported in the python module which you use.